log-oscon/Standards/Stylesheets/Coding Style.md

 ### Sass

-nested declarations must have an empty line before the selector list if:
-    * The parent as @extend, @include or regular declarations
-    * There are other nested declarations before
+In writing SCSS the above, plus all that follows, should be taken into account.

 #### Declaration ordering

-1. @extend
+1. `$variable` overrides **always** on top
-2. @include
+2. `@extend`
+3. `@include`
-3. Regular declarations (allows for overriding)
+4. Regular declarations (allows for overriding)
+    5. Mixins with content blocks (`@media` declarations included here)
+6. Selectors that target itself:
+    1. pseudo-classes
+    2. pseudo-elements
+    3. component states
-4. Nested declarations
+5. Nested declarations

+Each of these items should be separated from the next by an blank line.

 #### Nesting